cchristian01/cchristian01.github.io/project1.md

 When the user runs the program they will see the title, location, job type, category, and date posted for jobs from python.org/jobs website

 ![screenshot](images/project1-ss2.png)
 Fig 1.
-The launch screen
+Jobs from website

 ![screenshot](images/project1-ss3.png)
 Fig 2.
-Example output after input is processed.
+Jobs from website

 ![screenshot](images/project1-ss4.png)
 Fig 3.
-Feedback when an error occurs.
+Jobs from website

 ## 3. Additional Considerations